 Depending on the nature of your business, there may come a time where hiring contractors comes into play.
-This could be because you run a construction business or even because you need a contractor to take care of a project on your company’s property.
+This could be because you run a construction business or even because you need a contractor to take care of a project on your agency’s property.
 Whatever the reason, the insurance experts at Tri-Star Insurance in San Diego believe you should have a good understanding of how contractor liability insurance works.

 Contractor Liability Insurance May Be a Necessity